It’s never easy going through a divorce. The debt that you deal with both during and after it can make that tough

 Whether or not you are liable for their back taxes at all depends on when the taxes were filed and if you filed jointly.
 Tax debt in a divorce is often divided according to the person that incurred it.
 However, if you live in a community property state, the tax debt may be divided equally between you and your ex-spouse, regardless of who incurred it or current employment status.

 Community property states currently include:

 Innocent spouse relief

-If your spouse has a large amount of tax debt that you weren’t aware of, you may qualify for Innocent Spouse Relief from the IRS.
+If your spouse incurred a large amount of tax debt that you weren’t aware of, you may qualify for Innocent Spouse Relief from the IRS.